Person practicing yoga in Warrior II pose on a yoga mat indoors, in front of a large window, with wooden floors.

 Thursdays, 5:30 - 6:35 p.m.

 A well-rounded practice, suitable for all levels, designed to open, lengthen, align, strengthen, balance, and release, while linking breath to movement.
-Options and modifications are offered to allow each student to find the level of energy and challenge they need and seek in that moment.
+While postures and sequences will build heat, options and modifications are offered to allow each student to find the level of energy and challenge they need and seek in that moment.
 I remind students that the practice is theirs to explore and that resting in child’s pose is still doing yoga.

 Experience the Benefits.